Visual-modelling/2D-bouncing/README.md

 1. Script which generates a dataset of unique simulation parameters (`generate_dataset.py`).
 Edit `parameter_space` to define which parameters the dataset is created over.

-2. Script which takes in the simulation parameters (radius,speed,initial position), and calculates the position of the ball at each timestep
+2. Script which takes in the simulation parameters (radius,speed,initial position), and calculates the position of the ball at each timestep. (`simulate.py`)

 4. Script which takes the position and draws the ball as an image